-One of my favorite episodes of Freakonomics Radio concerns a diner at the Manhattan branch of high-end, organic restaurant chain, Le Pain Quotidien, who finds a deceased field mouse in her salad.
-As often happens on Freakonomics, this revolting tale begets an interesting discussion of economics: From the function of ‘anchoring’ in influencing pricing behavior to the challenge of scaling small businesses to a national or global scale.
+One of my favorite episodes of Freakonomics Radio concerns a diner at a Manhattan location of the organic restaurant chain Le Pain Quotidien, who finds a deceased field mouse in her salad.
+As often happens on Freakonomics, this revolting tale begets an interesting discussion of economics: From the function of “anchoring” in influencing pricing behavior to the challenge of scaling small businesses to a national or global scale.

 In the case of Le Pain Quotidien, the incident was a lesson in risk management for the company, which had grown quickly from its first store in Belgium to a global chain with 150 locations in 16 countries.
 As it happens, dead bugs and rodents finding their way from the organic farm to a customer’s plate was an unfortunate, but acceptable risk for the restaurant’s management.